-The University's Department of Academic Affairs is charged with making the final determination on which credits will be accepted as transfer credits to UoPeople.
+Every application is reviewed by the Office of Transfer Credit, which is responsible for assessing a course's relevancy to the UoPeople degree program.
 Acceptance of credits is at the University's sole discretion and meeting minimum requirements does not guarantee transferring.